estevaofv/esp-idf-uart2web/README.md

 # esp-idf-uart2web
-This project is a wireless serial monitor using the ESP32 that can be accessed remotely via a web browser.
+This project is a wireless UART monitor using the ESP32 that can be accessed remotely via a web browser.
 I used [this](https://github.com/Molorius/esp32-websocket) component.
 This component can communicate directly with the browser.
 It's a great job.